NDAK20001U Software Engineering and Architecture (SEA)

 - Type of assessment

 - Oral examination, 25 minutes (including grading)Oral examination with 25 minutes preparation.
-Part of the examination can be based on the project report.
+Part of the examination can be based on the group-based project report.
+There will be an individual question component and grades will be based on this.

 - Exam registration requirements

-To qualify for the exam the students must submit a complete project report based on the course project and the student's reflections.
+To qualify for the exam the students must submit a complete and approved project report based on the course project and the student's reflections.

 - Only certain aids allowed